wdi-hk-10/sample-rails-book-club/README.md

 ### How to use SCSS file?

-You can just treat them as a regular css file.
-You can change your Sublime setting at the lower right corner to view the `.scss` files as CSS.
+You can just treat them as regular css files.
+You can change your Sublime setting at the lower right corner to view the `.scss` files as `CSS`.
 Then you can enjoy the CSS syntax highlighting.

 ### Disable CoffeeScript